 At roundup we noticed right away that River had a large, serious, old laceration on a hind leg that still had a significant area that was an open wound.
 Only 2.5 years old at the time, she was pregnant but aborted the foal.

 We needed to get her tame enough for a veterinarian to treat her wound, so we took her to trainer Jasmine Cyphert for training.
 Soon after, she went to Oregon State University’s Large Animal Veterinary Hospital for treatment.
 Several radiographs, ultrasounds, exams and wound treatments later, they declared that her leg was sound and would continue to work normally once it healed.
 It did, however, leave River with a nasty scar.
 Thank you to everyone who donated to her veterinary care fund.

-A generous foster home spend 10 months cleaning and bandaging River’s leg.
-She continued to heal, but was still very skittish when she arrived at the training barn 3 months ago.
+A generous foster home then spent 10 months cleaning and bandaging River’s leg.
+She continued to heal, but was still very skittish when she arrived at the training barn.
 This horse has so much try in her, but she is petrified at the same time!

 At the training barn she lived in a round pen with a shelter so that she could walk around freely.
 That was important because her leg was used to the support of a bandage, but now that her wound was healed it needed to get good circulation without that support.
 Many hours were spent building trust and doing groundwork with her.